LTLA/oiff/README.md

 filter <- c(rnorm(9900), rnorm(100) - 2)
 findOptimalFilter(pvalues, filter)
 ```

+Check out the [reference documentation](https://ltla.github.io/oiff) for more details.

 Note that the default behavior is to retain tests with filter statistics _below_ the threshold.
 This can be reversed (e.g., to retain high-abundance genes) by negating the filter in C++ or setting `above=FALSE` in R.